Explain why the legend of King Arthur is so deeply rooted in British culture.

 In detail, for those interested!

-Historical origins of King Arthur
+Historical Origins of King Arthur

-Emergence of the Arthurian legend
+Construction and dissemination of the Arthurian legend

 Did you know?